chrisrabe/micro-frontend-boilerplate/README.md

 Libraries like `single-spa` or `webpack 5 federation` are commonly used for creating micro frontends because they both address the issue of increased bundle size.
 The downside of using tools like these is that it ties you to approach frontend development in a specific way.
 It does not allow teams to experiment and optimise with their tooling in the future.
-With this boilerplate, I aim to strip down the concept of microfronts to its core concepts and provides a pattern that allows teams to innovate and experiment in the future.
+With this boilerplate, I aim to strip down the concept of microfrontends to its core concepts and provides a pattern that allows teams to innovate and experiment in the future.

 ## Concept